InfuseAI/primehub-console/DEVELOP.md

 ## Develop on local

-We recommend to use node version 10 lts for primehub-console development, you can use [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) to install and manage differnet node runtime on the local machine.
+We recommend to use node version 10 lts for primehub-console development, you can use [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) to install and manage different node runtime on the local machine.

 ```shell
 $ nvm install v10
 ```

-First, make sure you have node enviroment and install yarn in your local machine already.
+First, make sure you have node environment and install yarn in your local machine already.

 ```shell
 $ npm install -g yarn